 - Affiliate disclosure: this site earns commission from registrations at Fairspin; the audit data is independent of commission status.

 For players considering Fairspin on brand-trust grounds, the Curaçao 8048/JAZ master licence is the standard crypto-casino jurisdiction (same as Stake, Roobet, Duel).
-The 7-year operational track record is the longest in our audit set.
+The 7-year operational track record is the longest in operator coverage.
 The on-chain bet recording layer is unique.

 When the Aviator-style math meets the responsible-gambling line